Michael Paul Britto: Collage

 Britto's collages have also gained interest because of his ability to combine very familiar and "haunting images" to create "jarring formations."
 In his Something in the Way of Things, 2015 exhibition, Britto explores the promise of the American dream.
 He collages glamorous, fashionable advertisements with images of guns, violence, and the Ku Klux Klan.
 The name of the exhibit, Something in the Way of Things, is based on the poem of the same name by Amiri Baraka.
 Britto chose this reference because his work brings attention to issues like alcoholism, police brutality, depression, and hopelessness.
 This show ran from September 24 through December 19 at Alijra, a Center for Contemporary Art, Newark, New Jersey in 2015.

 Awards and artist residencies

-Britto has participated in many artist residencies such as the Workspace Residency at the Lower Manhattan Cultural Council, the Artist Residency Program at Smack Mellon in 2007-2008, Artist in the Marketplace at the Bronx Museum in 2006, an Artist Mentor Program with Thomas Allen Harris in 2002, and the Visual Knowledge Program at New Museum of Contemporary Art from 2001-2002.
+Britto has participated in many artist residencies such as the Workspace Residency at the Lower Manhattan Cultural Council, the Artist Residency Program at Smack Mellon in 2007–2008, Artist in the Marketplace at the Bronx Museum in 2006, an Artist Mentor Program with Thomas Allen Harris in 2002, and the Visual Knowledge Program at New Museum of Contemporary Art from 2001 to 2002.
 Britto also received the Individual Artist grant from the New York State Council of The Arts and the Media Arts Fellowship Grant from the Rockefeller Foundation.